WFTV Q&A | WFTV Screening

 Join us online via Zoom.us | Viewing details will be sent with your Eventbrite confirmation

-Join WFTV for a conversation with some of the team behind the feature documentary The Sheriff and an exclusive opportunity to watch the film.
+Join WFTV for a panel discussion with director Jenny Ash, Channel 5 commissioning editor Denise Seneviratne and archive producer Fran Rowlatt-McCormick, the female team behind the new documentary The World’s Biggest Murder Trial: Nuremberg and an exclusive opportunity to watch a preview of the film.

 How will the online event work?